 To summarize the results of this section, we found that the string background \eqref{rts3} has a family of time-dependent deformations, that can be thought of from the worldsheet point of view as time-dependent non-abelian Thirring deformations of the $SU(2)$ level $k$ WZW model.
 At large $k$ one can study these deformations using the EFT of~\cite{Chu:2025boe,Kutasov:1989dt}, reviewed in section \ref{secrev}.
-One finds two qualitative types of solutions.
-One class, represented in figure \ref{tphip0m01}, corresponds to a big bang/big crunch type cosmology, where the initial and final singularities correspond to backgrounds in which the three-sphere in \eqref{rts3} effectively disappears.
-A representative of the second class is the solution of figure \ref{tphip0m2}.
-It (and its time reverse) interpolates between a big bang (or big crunch) singularity, and an expanding solution, which is expected to be under less control.
-The transition between the two classes of solutions, as we tune the initial conditions, is studied in figure \ref{phicrphm}.
+As presented in figure \ref{tphip0m01}, the solutions give rise to big bang/big crunch type cosmologies, where the initial and final singularities correspond to backgrounds in which the three-sphere in \eqref{rts3} effectively disappears.

 Near the singularities in figure \ref{tphip0m01}, the EFT description of the time-dependent background breaks down, however it is likely that the full string theory description remains non-singular.
 In the corresponding worldsheet RG, in this region of coupling space the three-sphere degrees of freedom become massive and disappear.
 The analog of that in the time-dependent solution is an interesting open problem, that will be left for future work.